-Lawyers, if you are bringing a claim, remember that these big retailers have zillions of pages of procedures and they don't train their $8 an hour employees to the point where they know these procedures.
+Lawyers, if you are bringing a claim, remember that these big retailers have zillions of pages of procedures, and they don’t train their $12-an-hour employees to the point where they know these procedures.

-Here are a few of the sample verdict against Target or that happened in one of their stores.
-These are not, by any stretch, representative verdicts - on way or the other - of what to expect in your potential claim.
+Here are a few of the sample verdicts and settlement amounts involving Target or that happened in one of their stores.
+These are not, by any stretch, representative verdicts – one way or the other – of what to expect in your potential claim.